jakubpetrik/styles_overview/PITCHME.md

 ---
 ### TextEffects
 @ul
-- usefull for strings with multiple styles
+- useful for strings with multiple styles
 - style or image
 - only for UILabel and UITextView
 @ulend